Running while pregnant vs. Dr. Google and random advice from strangers

 In the end, I ran out of excuses so I laced up and headed out for the door.
 Bump and all.

-(Epilogue: I stopped running around 28 weeks with baby #1 and 18 weeks with baby number two – turns out there are comfort reasons to stop running while pregnant!)
+(Epilogue: I stopped running around 28 weeks with baby #1 and 18 weeks with baby number two.
+Mostly because my big ‘ol belly felt like it was cutting off circulation to my lower half and my legs would go numb.
+Turns out there are comfort reasons to stop running while pregnant!)

 For more information about the benefits of exercise during pregnancy and which activities to explore or avoid (looking at you pregnant SCUBA aficionado) – head over to ACOG’s page on the subject.

-This post was adapted from it original piece on thepregnantscientist.com
+This post was adapted from the original piece on thepregnantscientist.com